stuartellis/sve-personal-website/content/articles/helmfile.md

 helmfile template --debug
 ```

-To remove a specific release, we set the `installed` option for the release definition to `false`, and run `helmfile apply`.
+To remove a specific release, set the `installed` option for the release definition to `false`, and run `helmfile apply`.
 To delete all of the releases from a cluster, use `destroy`:

 ```shell
 helmfile destroy